Bjørn Morten Christophersen

 -

-Krigsseilerrekviem
+Krigsseilerrekviem /

 Premiered by Tora Augestad (mezzo), Thorbjørn Guldbrandsøy (tenor), Magnus Ingemund Kjelstad (baritone), Magne Fremmelid (bass), The Norwegian Opera Chorus (Martin Wettges, choralmaster), The Royal Norwegian Navy Band, Bjarte Engeset (conductor) at Oslo Concert Hall, May 31th 2022.

+WINNER OF SPELLEMANNSPRISEN 2025, Composer of the Year.
 Nominated to WORK OF THE YEAR 2024 BY Norwegian Composers’ Society

 -